difio/difio/CONTENT_ADMINISTRATION_GUIDE.md

 When newer upstream version is found analytics records are created.
 The following statuses represent various stages of records life-cycle:

-* *NEW* - there is a new version and analytics for it were pending processing.
+* *NEW* - there is a new version and analytics for it are pending processing.
 Possibly some of the requried data (like git checkout URL) is not made available yet;